dyl-tran/TDo-Strawbs/README.md

 # 🍓 TDo's Strawbs

-TDo's Strawbs is a a commercial custom strawberry business using a responsive, modern front-end landing web page using TailwindCSS.
+TDo's Strawbs is a a commercial custom strawberry business using a responsive, modern front-end landing web page with TailwindCSS.
 > * Maintained by: `Dylan Tran`

 ## Screenshot